hughesadam87/pyparty/README.rst

 ======================================

-``pyparty`` is a library for drawing, labeling, patterning and manipulating particles in 2d images.
-This library was built primarily over the excellent image processing library, scikit-image_.
+``pyparty`` is a library for drawing, labeling, patterning and manipulating particles in 2d images.  ``pyparty`` was built primarily over the excellent image processing library, scikit-image_.

    .. _scikit-image: http://scikit-image.org